 ● Complete Hollow Knight to unlock Steel Soul Mode, the ultimate challenge!

-Hollow Knight is available now on Nintendo Switch eShop.
+Hollow Knight is available now on Nintendo Switch eShop and at selected retailers.